RDorville/EP1000/03_project_managment.md

 ## Project Management

-[Project management](https://en.wikipedia.org/wiki/Project_management) helps you plan and execute your tasks that lead to the sucess of your project.
+[Project management](https://en.wikipedia.org/wiki/Project_management) helps you plan and execute your tasks that lead to the success of your project.
 In short, it is the management of

 * Scope<br>
   This determines how much you can do in your project and is usually a function of time.
-Given time, anything is achieveable.
+Given time, anything is achievable.
 * Time<br>
   How much time do you have to complete your project.
 This is the main factor in most projects.
 The management of time is perhaps, the most important aspects of project management.
 * Resources<br>